guitarvydas/rwb/README.md

 I concentrate only on [Racket PEG Example 3](https://docs.racket-lang.org/peg/index.html) for clarity.

-By definition, then, this small project is incomplete, but is sufficient to show how to build an SCN that creates Racket code.
+This small project is only sufficient to show how to build an SCN that creates Racket code.

 I expect that this project could be extended by any competent programmer.